What do you need help with?

 - We make a mistake or another team or organisation gave us wrong information.

 - If we’ve paid you too much housing benefit, we will usually ask you to pay back the amount we’ve overpaid.
 For overpayments of council tax support, we will add the amount of the overpayment to your council tax bill.
 Our council tax team will collect the overpayment by increasing your monthly payments.

 If you need to provide additional information or evidence regarding your Benefits claim, please do so by completing the form linked below.

-If your query is still not answered you can try looking at our benefits information or try searching our frequently asked questions.
+If your query is still not answered you can try looking at our benefits information or use the options below.